lextoumbourou/notes/content/comp_investing_part_1.md

 ## Course Overview

-### Week 1
+### Week 1...

-The first week begins with an overview of the course.
+...begins with an overview of the course.
 It was mentioned in one of the first slides that "student's will grade each other".
-I'd heard about this in Coursera and was interested to see how well it would work.
-However, all assigments turned out to be server graded.
-Given some extremely busy work circumstances at the time, I was thankful for that.
+I'd heard about this and was interested to see how well it would work.
+Turns out, however, that all assigments were server graded.
+Given some extremely busy life circumstances at the time, I was thankful for that.

-The next modules touched on the basics of hedge fund management, including how they're paid and how they attract investors.
+The next lot of modules touched on the basics of hedge fund management, including how managers are paid and how they attract investors.
 Then, the last lot of modules touched on what to expect from the rest of the course.

-### Week 2
+### Week 2...

-The sophomore week, covered methods of estimating company value using balance sheet metrics, news and other information.
+...covered methods of estimating company value using balance sheet metrics, news and other information.
 The concept of an event study is introduced.

-In the second module, the "Capital Assets Pricing Module" is introduced and the implication of it for investors.
+The "Capital Assets Pricing Module" is introduced detailing the implications of it for investors.
 If I'm honest, I found the presentation of the topic a little dry and hard to follow.
-[MBA Bullshit]() had a far better [CAPM Introductory series](http://www.youtube.com/watch?v=LWsEJYPSw0k).
-I think it's important to stress that it wasn't necessarily through any fault of Tucker's that I was bored; it seems like this topic is not all that interesting to me.
+[MBA Bullshit](http://www.mbabullshit.com) had a far better [CAPM Introductory series](http://www.youtube.com/watch?v=LWsEJYPSw0k).

-### Week 3
+### Week 3...

-NumPy is introduced in the first couple of modules.
-That shit was a real eye-opener for me.
-Learning NumPy and, eventually, pandas was probably the most useful part of the course for me.
+...was a joy.
+[NumPy](http://www.numpy.org) is introduced, as is [pandas](http://pandas.pydata.org) through a series of video tutorials based on a text-based series.

-The video tutorials covering NumPy were, however, a little slow for my tastes and, as they were mostly just a video version of tutorials available on the course's [wiki](), I ended up preferring the text-only versions of the tuts.
+The video tutorials were a little slow for my tastes and I ended up preferring the text-only versions on the [wiki](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1).

-The course also comes with a quant library called [QSTK]() which I've found to be extremely useful.
-I really have to reiterate how thankful I am to Tucker and the course team for making the library available online.
+The course also covered a quant library built for the course called [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit).
+It's pretty god damn incredible how much was provided for free as part of the course.

-### Week 4
+### Week 4...

-Market arbitrage, essentially the various ways quant investors find discrepancies between price and value, is introduced.
-The Effective Market Hypothesis is introduced.
+...delved deeper into hedge fund tactics like market arbitrage - the various ways investors exploit market inefficiencies.
+A theory called [The Effective-market Hypothesis](http://en.wikipedia.org/wiki/Efficient-market_hypothesis) is introduced.

 The sound quality for most of the modules in this week was particularly poor.
 Clearly Tucker and the team were experimenting with video recording.
 I'm not one to complain, of course :)

 Lastly, a lengthy discussion around Portfolio Optimisation is covered and the first homework assigment is introduced: creating a "brute force" optimiser.
 I found the course work to be fairly easy as most of the code was already provided.
 I'm not one to complain, of course :)

-### Week 5
+### Week 5...

 Another extremely useful week for me.
 Bolliger Bands are introduced, a discussion around the different between "closing" price and "actual" price, where we learn that "actual close" represents closing price with things like stock splits and dividends payments are factored in.